Bills promote offensive coordinator Joe Brady to take over as head coach

 Brady was the first to interview for the Bills job in a search that began on Jan.
 21. Aside from Buffalo, Brady also interviewed for five other NFL openings, including still-existing vacancies in Arizona and Las Vegas.

-Buffalo eventually met with nine candidates in an interview process led by general manager Brandon Beane that included Allen.
+Buffalo eventually met with nine candidates in an interview process led by general manager Brandon Beane and included Allen sitting in on meetings.
 Buffalo was the 10th and final team to have a coaching vacancy, and missed out on interviewing John Harbaugh, who was hired by the New York Giants.

 Among the candidates were former Giants coach Brian Daboll, who was Buffalo’s offensive coordinator before landing the job in New York.
 The Bills also interviewed Jacksonville offensive coordinator Grant Udinski and 44-year-old quarterback Philip Rivers, who removed his name from consideration three days after meeting with Buffalo.